Arham47/Arham47/README.md

-## I'm a CTO, Developer, and Freelancer!
+## I'm a Developer, and Freelancer!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators